SolarLune/tetra3d/readme.md

 	// scaling the camera's output to the window size and letterboxing as necessary.

 	// If you wanted to extend the camera according to window size, you would
-	// have to resize the camera using the new width and height. return g.Camera.Size()
+	// have to resize the camera using the window's new width and height. return g.Camera.Size()

 }